 The Quince (melocotogno in Italian) a cousin of the apple and pear tree, are easy to grow in Italian gardens and produce large, edible fruit.
 The Quince tree also provides a strong rootstock, on which many modern apple and pear varieties are now grafted.

-Although the quince does have a rather straggly growth habit it is a somewhat symbolic Mediterranean fruit tree, as it's historical links with Greece and the Middle-east are strong.
+Although the quince does have a rather straggly growth habit it is a somewhat symbolic Mediterranean fruit tree, as its historical links with Greece and the Middle-east are strong.
 It is also a slow, docile tree that will never cause you any major problems.
 Prune as you would an apple or pear, just lighter.

 The Cherry tree (Prunus ssp.)

-The cherry tree is a classic spring flowering tree of the Italian garden and it's presence is always visually pleasing, not to mention the wonderful fruits that arrive in early summer.
-There are many types of both edible and ornamental cherry trees available for the Italian garden, however, by far the best is the Morello variety .
+The cherry tree is a classic spring flowering tree of the Italian garden and its presence is always visually pleasing, not to mention the wonderful fruits that arrive in early summer.
+There are many types of both edible and ornamental cherry trees available for the Italian garden, however, by far the best is the Morello variety.
 A large Italian garden wouldn't really be complete without one, however the cherry is a very problematic and slightly difficult tree to please in the Italian garden, surprisingly.
 The cherry is prone to fungus attack, which enters through pruning wounds or wind-damaged branches- making pruning the cherry tree a slightly complicated affair.

 Pruning the cherry tree

-The correct time to prune the Cherry tree is either in spring (to thin for fruiting) or, alternatively June, immediately after fruiting, this ensures that the fungus spores do not enter, as they are not in the air in this period.
+The correct time to prune the Cherry tree is either in spring (too thin for fruiting) or, alternatively June, immediately after fruiting, this ensures that the fungus spores do not enter, as they are not in the air in this period.
 The cherry should NEVER be pruned during the winter because this is the period when the fungal spores are in the air.
-All of the members of the cherry (Prunus) family should be cared for in the same way, this includes; peaches, apricots, almonds and any other fruit tree that carries the name Prunus.
+All of the members of the cherry (Prunus) family should be cared for in the same way; this includes peaches, apricots, almonds and any other fruit tree that carries the name Prunus.
 The Morello variety can also be trained as a fan against a sunny or even against a cold, north facing wall.